 1. Exceptional Customer Experience (including in-flight investments from BP20 previously grouped under: Customer Centricity; Digitising our Business and Realising Operational Excellence) • 2.
-Opening Up Our Data (including in-flight investmentsfrom BP20 previously grouped under: Digitising our Business) 3.
+Opening Up Our Data (including in-flight investments from BP20 previously grouped under: Digitising our Business and Moving to the Cloud) 3.
 Gemini Roadmap (including in-flight investments from BP20 previously grouped under Gemini Services) 4.
-UK Link Roadmap (including in-flight investments from BP20 previously grouped under: Moving to Cloud and Realising Operational Excellence) K 5.
-Protecting Against Cyber Crime • we will also allocate funding for work driven by Ofgem, the Retail Energy Code, Faster Switching and Network Code, under two headings:
+UK Link Roadmap (including in-flight investments from BP20 previously grouped under: Moving to the Cloud and Realising Operational Excellence) 5.
+Protecting Against Cyber Crime

+In addition, we will also allocate funding for work driven by Ofgem, the Retail Energy Code (REC), Faster Switching and the Uniform Network Code (UNC), under two headings: